• Skip to primary navigation

 For the exact measurements, please refer to the printable recipe card at the bottom of this post.

-• orzo pasta - small pasta that actually looks like rice, but it's pasta!
+• orzo pasta - this small pasta actually looks like rice, but it's pasta.
+You'll find it in the pasta section at the grocery store.

 • onion, celery, carrots and garlic - all of the aromatics, making this soup taste like it's cooked all day long.